-In addition to evaluations of other charities, GiveWell publishes substantial evaluation on itself, from the quality of our research to our impact on donations.
+In addition to evaluations of other charities, GiveWell publishes substantial evaluation of our own work, from the quality of our research to our impact on donations.
 This page summarizes two key metrics: (a) money moved and (b) web traffic.

 Money moved to recommended charities

 The chart below shows GiveWell's annual money moved to our recommended charities (top charities and standout charities).
 In this chart, we include only donations that we can confidently attribute to our research (more detailed definition below).

 The table below shows GiveWell's money moved by charity.